danmurphy1217/danmurphy.xyz/index.markdown

 layout: default
 ---

 👋 Hello, my name is Dan.
-I'm a Software Engineer at Común.
-Previously, I've worked at Brex and ModernFi.
+I'm an Engineer at Común.
+Previously, I've worked at [Brex](https://www.brex.com/) and [ModernFi](https://www.modernfi.com/).

-I'm passionate about collaborating with teams to tackle ambitious engineering challenges.
-I enjoy the process of taking customer feedback and vague product ideas and turning them into clear, actionable plans that drive impact.
-My work spans from product planning and prioritization to frontend, backend, and infrastructure engineering.
+My work spans from product planning and management to frontend (mostly web), backend, and infrastructure engineering.
+I've helped several startups go from 0 -> 1 (and beyond), and have most recently helped Común scale past 100k active users.

-Outside of work, you can find me trail running, backpacking, cycling, and participating in various endurance sports (mostly triathlons and marathons).
+Outside of work, you can find me running (preferably on trails), cycling, skiing, and participating in various endurance sports (mostly triathlons and marathons).
 I love the outdoors, and also enjoy photographing my adventures.

 I currently live in NYC and am always up for a coffee (calendly [here](https://calendly.com/dan-comun/30min))!